brave/browser-laptop/docs/state.md

     },
     tabs: {
-      tabPageIndex: number, // Index of the current tab page },
+      tabPageIndex: number, // Index of the current tab page
+      previewTabPageIndex: number // Index of the tab being previewed },
     siteInfo: {
       isVisible: boolean // Whether or not to show site info like # of blocked ads